-No matter where you struggle with defining value or identifying the value IT drives, a value stream map is the place to start.
+No matter where you struggle with defining value or identifying the value IT drives, a value stream map is a place to start.

 The next time you’re faced with a decision about an investment or project, take a look at the value stream.
-Using a value stream as your compass Following the value stream will always lead you to contributing value to the organization.Share
+Using a value stream as your compass Following the value stream will always lead you to a path where you can contribute value to the organization.Share